 - Check with county and community FPAs to determine whether a county or community is posting the digital version of a FIRM and/or FIS report on its own Website.

-- Visit the Community Map Repository in the county or community of interest to view paper copies of the FIRM or FIS report.
+- Visit the Community Map Repository, or CMR, in the county or community of interest to view paper copies of the FIRM or FIS report.

-- The Community Map Repository is the local office in a participating community where the FIRM, FIS report, and related NFIP products (e.g., Letters of Map Change) are kept for local use and viewing by citizens.
+- The CMR is the local office in a participating community where the FIRM, FIS report, and related NFIP products (e.g., Letters of Map Change) are kept for local use and viewing by citizens.

-- The Community Map Repository addresses are provided on the FIRM Indexes, which may be viewed or downloaded through the FEMA Map Service Center Website.
+- The CMR addresses are provided on the FIRM Indexes, which may be viewed or downloaded through the FEMA Map Service Center website.